Some prescribed drugs

 finding machinery pins inside bottles of

-Effexor, a leading depression treatment, and
+Effexor, a leading depression treatment,

-the acid reflux drug Protonix.
-The letter
+and the acid reflux drug Protonix.
+The

-expressed concern that the plant was not
+letter expressed concern that the plant

-"able to detect that the affected equipment
+was not "able to detect that the

-was missing some of its parts."
-The Madison,
+its parts."
+The Madison, N.J.-based

-N.J.-based company faulted mistakes by
+company faulted mistakes by workers who

-workers who packaged the drugs.
+packaged the drugs.

 In another case cited in a June 2006 FDA